Changes and updates made to Office 365 for IT Pros (2022 edition)

 February: Added example of finding all the dynamic distribution lists a mailbox belongs to.

 March: Yammer communities (Microsoft 365 groups) now come within the scope of the Group expiration policy.

 |Managing Mail Flow||August: Rewrote sections about anti-phishing and anti-spoofing.
 Added section about external tagging of email.|

-September: New method available to integrate third-party attack simulator tools with Microsoft Defender for Office 365.
-The release of the first contact safety tip means that it’s no longer necessary to use a transport rule for this purpose.
+September: New method to integrate third-party attack simulator tools with Microsoft Defender for Office 365.
+The release of the first contact safety tip means that it’s no longer necessary to use a transport rule.

-October: Rewrite of several sections to improve chapter readability and provide better explanations of topics.
+October: Rewrite several sections to improve chapter readability and provide better explanations of topics.

-November: Update of several sections covering Microsoft Defender for Office 365, including lots of updates for quarantine processing.
+November: Update several sections covering Microsoft Defender for Office 365, including many updates for quarantine processing.

 December: Restructuring of content for better flow.
 Many small updates.